grinnell-cs/csc151-dh/_eboards/eboard13-1.md

 ### Upcoming work

 * No reading for Friday!
 We have a "compute differently" day.
-* Monday readings forthcoming.
+* Monday reading will be updated by tonight.
+It's a short reading on recursion.
-    * We continue to explore list recursion on Monday.
+    * As that suggests, we continue to explore list recursion on Monday.
 * Today's lab writeup is due Sunday night.
     * But we hope to finish in lab.
 * Quiz 5 due Sunday: Regular expressions